THE SUNDERLAND SITE - PAGE 025

 I learn that Trafalgar was not a Sunderland built ship - in fact it was built in 1877 at the Scotstoun, Glasgow, yard of Charles Connell & Co.
 Ltd. - 271.5 ft. long overall, a 4-masted ship of 1765 gross tons.
 As you can read next, ex Lloyd's Register of 1880/81.
 ON 76811.
 The vessel was re-rigged as a barque in 1892.
 It was owned by W. & A. (Alfred) Brown & Co., of Glasgow until 1893 & then became owned by Andrew Weir & Co., of Glasgow.
 Data about the ship can be read here.

 A few of the contemporary references to the story, ex 'Trove' Australia, particularly a) ex 'Australian Town & Country Journal' of Jan.
 6, 1894, b) ex the 'Advertiser', of Adelaide, of Dec.
-25, 1893, & c) ex the "Barrier Miner', of Broken Hill, of Jan.
+25, 1893, & c) ex the 'Barrier Miner', of Broken Hill, of Jan.
 19, 1894.
-I will add in links to those sources when the 'Trove' site, 'down' as this is written, becomes operative again.
 There are errors or omissions in the articles - the sail-maker who was awarded a silver watch & chain for his valiant services by the Government of Victoria, was Hugh O'Brien rather than Hugh Kennedy.
 While John Lane, the steward, who also assisted & was supportive throughout, received no mention.
 I have seen the 'fever' many times described as 'Java fever'.

 It would appear that the vessel was in ballast when it left Batavia.